kavya-gupta-3/My-Reminder/README.md

 ### 🔔 **Smart Notifications**
 - **Push Notifications**: Get reminded on web, mobile, and desktop
-- **Multiple Alert Times**: Notifications at 1 week, 1 day, 6 hours, 1 hour, and midnight
+- **Perfect Timing**: Notifications sent at the ideal time to ensure you never miss a birthday
 - **Cross-Platform**: Works on iOS, Android, and desktop browsers
 - **Offline Support**: PWA capabilities for reliable notifications